wawiesel/BootsOnTheGround/README.rst

 Downloads
 ---------

-Below are some links to  and unzip one of the following sources directly to your TriBITS_ repository, perhaps to ``external/BootsOnTheGround``, we **strongly encourage** using GIT subtrees instead, linking directly to a particular version tag or the master branch of the repo.
+Below are some links to zipped sources you could download and unzip into your repository and gain all the benefits of TriBITS and BOTG, however, we **strongly encourage** using GIT subtrees instead, linking directly to a particular version tag or the master branch of the repo.
+See Testing123_ for an example.

 **Latest Versions**